SILVER CITY – MOGOLLON ROAD RACE

 STAGE 1 – WEDNESDAY, APRIL 18, 2018

-Begins at Gough Park in Silver City and ends on Whitewater Mesa
+Begins at Gough Park in Silver City and ends on ionic Mogollon Climb

-Starting at Gough Park in Silver City, stage 1 is a point-to- point road race with a final 3.8-mile climb on a very narrow, rough road pitching up a 13% grade to the finish on Whitewater Mesa.
+Starting at Gough Park in Silver City, stage 1 is a point-to- point road race with a final 3.8-mile climb on a very narrow, rough road pitching up at times to grades of 13%, 15%, and 19% before finishing at a cattleguard.
 The course includes a 2.1-mile (3.4km) parade loop through downtown Silver City and a finish that includes two bonus sprints and finish line sprint points

 Day 1 starts at Gough Park in Silver City.
 The neutral parade heads down Pope St., then winds through Historic Downtown Silver City on Bullard St., then up Market St., known to the locals as ‘Snake Hill’.